 I'm not web designer by trade but I do like to keep up with some of the latest technologies; for example, this site makes use of Open Graph style metadata.
-This results in a clean and usable embed on Twitter or Discord.
+This results in a clean and usable embed on Twitter, Discord, and other social channels.

 One of the VMs ran Red Hat Enterprise Linux (RHEL), to run Apache httpd, as well other Linux-based flavor-of-the-month projects.
 It also served temporarily as my personal Linux development environment but I quickly discovered the low memory allocation coupled with attempting to use X11 via SSH was more frustrating than it was worth.